Louise-Geneviève Gillot de Saintonge

-Louise-Geneviève Gillot de Saintonge (sometimes Sainctonge), born Gillot de Beaucourt, (1650 – 24 March 1718) was a French femme de lettres and celebrated librettist, that is, the author of the text of an opera or other work of music that has lyrics.
+Louise-Geneviève Gillot de Saintonge (sometimes Sainctonge), born Gillot de Beaucourt, (1650 – 24 March 1718) was a French femme de lettres and celebrated librettist.
 She was the first woman to have a work to which she contributed performed at the Royal Academy of Music in France, Didon.

 Early life

 The daughter of Pierre Gillot de Beaucourt and Geneviève de Gomez de Vasconcelle, a novelist, playwright, and descendant of Portuguese nobility, Louise-Geneviève Gillot de Beaucourt married M. de Saintonge, a politician, and thus changed her name to Gillot de Saintonge.
 Saintonge's early life affected her future, as she was the daughter of a writer and translator, her mother, Louise-Geneviève de Gomez de Vasconcelle.
 Her mother was a descendant of the Portuguese royal family, which aided Sainctonge in providing an account of her relative, Dom Antoine.
 Sainctonge's father worked in law, however, which provided Gomez de Vasconcelle with the time and resources to write pieces that would come to influence Sainctonge.